-Parents Empowering Parents (PEP) is a non-profit program begun in 1995 to aid parents in the unique challenges that come with parenting a child with a bleeding disorder.
+Parents Empowering Parents (PEP) is a non-profit program that started in 1995 to provide support to parents with the unique challenges that come with parenting a child with a bleeding disorder.
 This peer-to-peer skills program works with both professionals and experienced parents to train fellow parents and bolster their skills to be effective in raising a child with a chronic bleeding disorder.
 PEP is taught annually through our HTC and is available to all parents who have a child, aged 18 and younger, with a bleeding disorder.

-The program is sponsored by an educational grant and is facilitated by the HTC social workers, Erin Stang and Audra Leblanc, as well as trained parents from the Hemophilia community.
+The program is sponsored by an educational grant and is facilitated by the HTC social worker Audra Leblanc, along with health care professionals and trained parents from the hemophilia community.

 Interested in the history of PEP?
 This graphic flow chart on the PEP Program website helps explain the origins of the program.
 Their site explains in detail much about the program and how it can help parents.